bookofproofs/bookofproofs.github.io/_sources/history/18th-century/davies-griffith.md

 ### Mathematical Profile (Excerpt):
 * We note that Griffith Davies is the English form of his name but he was known by the Welsh form Gruffyd Dafydd for the first part of his life in Wales.
 * Only when he reached London at the age of twenty did he become known as Griffith Davies.
-* Owen and Mary Davies had seven children, four sons and three daughters.
-* The other five children were John Davies, Ann Davies, David Owen, Margaret Davies and Catherine Davies.
 * Note that the mix of Owen and Davies as surnames is due to the Welsh patronymic naming system still being sometimes used at this time.
-* Griffith was a frail child who had been baptised on the day he was born for fear he might not live.
 * Griffith, however, was always grateful to William Evans for teaching him to read Welsh and also to write a little Welsh.
-* This Griffith only achieved with difficulty since he was a delicate child with very poor health.
 * When he was seven years old, Griffith began to learn English.
 * Griffith had an aunt who was in service at a house where the school master boarded.
 * He ran a newly opened English school in an adjacent parish and one day he asked Griffith to run an errand for him.